Houston Lost Loads Lawyers

 How soon should I contact an attorney after being injured due to a lost load?

 Every state has a statute of limitations for filing personal injury claims following a truck accident.
 In Texas, this statute of limitations is only two years.
 This means that it is advantageous to seek legal counsel as soon as possible following such an accident.
-The sooner an injured individual begins the legal process of filing for damages, the greater the chance they have of receiving the compensation they justly deserve.
+The sooner an injured individual begins the legal process of filing for damages, the higher the chance they have of receiving the compensation they justly deserve.

 Who might be liable in unsecured cargo accidents?
 Can I win against a trucking company?

 As is true for all accidents involving large trucks, litigation for injury or death can get very complex very quickly.
-This is because if you or a loved one were injured due to a lost load from a commercial vehicle, you may have the right to sue multiple people or parties.
+This is because if you or a loved one were injured due to a lost load from a commercial vehicle, you might have the right to sue multiple people or parties.

 In some cases, the truck driver may bear responsibility for the incident.
 Although truck drivers do not usually load the trucks with cargo themselves, they are responsible for making sure the load is secured responsibly throughout their entire trip.
 In other cases, the trucking company may be liable.
 This is especially true if they can be found to have failed in their background checks or hired an inexperienced driver.
-In certain cases, the manufacturer of the truck, trailer, cargo, or items used to secure the cargo may be sued for product defects leading to the accidents.
+In some instances, the manufacturer of the truck, trailer, cargo, or items used to secure the cargo may be sued for product defects leading to the accidents.

 Because these cases are often so complicated and involve multiple parties, it is crucial to seek appropriate legal counsel.
 Williams Hart’s experienced truck injury attorneys are well-versed in unsecured cargo regulations and will know how to gather any relevant information including driver logbooks and trucking company hiring records.